-The following problems are usually a result of a poorly maintained spa pool, with the maintenance routine suggested in this guide having been neglected.
-Your spa pool water will get more difficult to treat as it gets older due to build of up waste products, so remember to refill every 3-4 months.
+The following problems are usually a result of a poorly maintained swim spa, with the maintenance routine suggested in this guide having been neglected.
+Your swim spa water will get more difficult to treat as it gets older due to build of up waste products, so remember to refill every 8-12 months.